Backyard Safety Tips

 Sometimes yard hazards can be caused by nature such as large sharp tree branches, or ground holes caused from erosion, storms, and wet weather.
 Gardens can also be full of prickly thorns, poisonous weeds, or ants and insects who can cause painful bites or stings.

-If you have swing sets, tree houses, or any other backyard fun devices, be sure to check for rusting or sharp edges that can injure the kids.
-Be sure that no pesky bugs that sting have built nests or homes on your back yard furniture.
+If you have swing sets, tree houses, or any other backyard fun devices, be sure to check for rusting or sharp edges that can injure the kids

-- Check porch steps for loose boards or nails.
+- Check porch and wooden steps for loose boards or exposed nails.

 - Check the yard for any bugs, insects, or poisonous plants that can be harmful to kids.

-- Always keep an eye on your kids while they are playing in the yard.
+- Always supervise your kids while they are playing in the yard.

 Kids’ Playtime Safety Checklist

 - Be careful with play equipment.
-Do not jump off of high swings or platforms, or run up slides.
+Do not jump off high swings or platforms or run up slides.
 No standing while swinging or climbing anything that is not meant to be climbed.